learn-co-curriculum/phase-0-javascript-events-acting-on-events-lab/README.md

 Think about the mechanics of that game.
 When you _tilted_ a joystick or _pressed_ a button it responded to your whims.
-It pulled you into its story by giving you a window into its world and a way of interacting with &mdash;
-shaping, even &mdash; that world.
+It pulled you into its story by giving you a window into its world and a way of interacting with — shaping, even — that world.
 When you performed an ***event***, the computer made the world respond: the little plumber from Brooklyn jumped (_Super Mario Franchise_), the undead warrior slashed at an evil foe (_Dark Souls_), or the banana-yellow guy ate the power pellet (_Pac-Man_).